amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 - Do not buy a wood slide rule that is showing gaps between the slide and the body.
 This is the sign warping.
 This slide rule cannot be mended, and it cannot be calibrated to restore its accuracy.
 - Do not buy from a seller who does not post clear, high-resolution images.
 You cannot assess the condition of slide rule from blurry, low-resolution images.
 - Do not buy a bundle of slide rules sold as a lot.
 The lot inevitably contains slide rules that you do not need, as well as multiple copies of the one you do need.
 - Do not focus on one brand or one variety.
-This strategy will cause you to miss out on desirable slide rules with innovative designs.
+This strategy will lead your collection askew, and will cause you to miss out on desirable slide rules with truly innovative designs.
 - Do not buy slide rules that are specialised exclusively to a particular application domain: artillery, aviation, stadia, photography, stahlbeton, obstetric, and the like.
 - Do not buy manuals.
 Every manual is now available online in PDF format.
 - Do not chase collector-grade items with complete set of manuals, boxes, etc. Those are for traders.